IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.OpenApi.Importer/docs/README.md

 - `(None)`,  settings will not be persisted and remembered.
 Previously saved configuration will be deleted.
 - `All`, All settings will be persisted.

+## Importer Usage

+[This article](
+https://docs.intentarchitect.com/articles/application-development/modelling/services-designer/invoking-http-endpoints/invoking-http-endpoints.html#service-proxy-for-a-3rd-party-service) describes how to import and model a 3rd party service, and how it can be invoked from within your application.